Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 PART 3)

 Stories can be wrong.
 Statistics can be wrong.
 Keep thinking critically.
-If youre interested in more of this read kahnemans book.'''
+If youre interested in more of this read kahnemans book.
+'''